writemorecode/thesis/chapters/theory.typ

 }
 )

+In the worst case, a new bin must be opened for each of the $n$ items.
+This means that placing the $k$:th item will require $k$ bin size checks.
+This gives the algorithm the quadratic time complexity $Omicron (m n)$.

 === (BF) Best fit
 Place each item into the bin with the smallest remaining capacity which is at least as large as the size of item.
 If an item does not fit in any open bin, a new bin is opened, and the item is placed in it @garey_graham_ullman_1972.